How to import Excel files into R?

 readxl package is part of the

-tidyverse package, created by Hadley Wickham (Chief of RStudio) and its team.
+tidyverse package, created by Hadley Wickham (chief scientist at RStudio) and his team.
 This package supports XLS via the

 libxls C library and XLSX files via the